rubocop/rubocop/manual/cops_rails.md

 The use of uniq before pluck is preferred because it executes within the database.

 This cop has two different enforcement modes.
-When the EnforcedMode is conservative (the default) then only calls to pluck on a constant (i.e. a model class) before uniq are added as offenses.
+When the EnforcedStyle is conservative (the default) then only calls to pluck on a constant (i.e. a model class) before uniq are added as offenses.

-When the EnforcedMode is aggressive then all calls to pluck before uniq are added as offenses.
+When the EnforcedStyle is aggressive then all calls to pluck before uniq are added as offenses.
 This may lead to false positives as the cop cannot distinguish between calls to pluck on an ActiveRecord::Relation vs a call to pluck on an ActiveRecord::Associations::CollectionProxy.